pingcap/docs-cn/dm/task-configuration-file-full.md

 ## ********* Basic configuration *********
 name: test                      # The name of the task.
 Should be globally unique.
 task-mode: all                  # The task mode.
 Can be set to `full`(only migrates full data)/`incremental`(replicates binlogs synchronously)/`all` (replicates both full data and incremental binlogs).
-is-sharding: true               # `is-sharding` has been deprecated since v2.0.0, so it is recommended to directly use `shard-mode`
 shard-mode: "pessimistic"       # The shard merge mode.
 Optional modes are ""/"pessimistic"/"optimistic".
 The "" mode is used by default which means sharding DDL merge is disabled.
 If the task is a shard merge task, set it to the "pessimistic" mode.
                                 # After understanding the principles and restrictions of the "optimistic" mode, you can set it to the "optimistic" mode.
 meta-schema: "dm_meta"          # The downstream database that stores the `meta` information.